-- · incur additional indebtedness; - · sell assets;
+- · incur additional indebtedness;

+- sell assets;

-- make loans to others;
+- · make loans to others;

 - · make investments;

 - · enter into mergers;

 - · make certain restricted payments;

-- · incur liens: and
+- · incur liens; and

-- · engage in certain other transactions without the prior consent of the lenders.
+- engage in certain other transactions without the prior consent of the lenders.

-Borrowings under the Midstream Facility also require Antero Midstream to maintain the following financial ratios:
+The revolving credit facility also requires Antero Midstream to maintain the following financial ratios:

-- an interest coverage ratio, which is the ratio of Antero Midstream's consolidated EBITDA to its consolidated current interest charges of at least 2.5 to 1.0 at the end of each fiscal quarter; provided that upon obtaining an investment grade rating, the borrower may elect not to be subject to such ratio; - a consolidated total leverage ratio, which is the ratio of consolidated debt to consolidated EBITDA of not more than 5.25 to 1.0, or, following the election of the borrower for two fiscal quarters after a material acquisition, 5.50 to 1.0; and - a consolidated senior secured leverage ratio, which is the ratio of consolidated senior secured debt to consolidated EBITDA, of not more than 3.75 to 1.0.
+- a consolidated interest coverage ratio, which is the ratio of Antero Midstream's consolidated EBITDA to its consolidated current interest charges of at least 2.5 to 1.0 at the end of each fiscal quarter; provided that during an Investment Grade Period, the Partnership will not to be subject to such ratio; - a consolidated total leverage ratio, which is the ratio of consolidated debt to consolidated EBITDA, of not more than 5.00 to 1.00 at the end of each fiscal quarter; provided that during an Investment Grade Period or at Antero Midstream's election (the "Financial Covenant Election"), the consolidated total leverage ratio shall be no more than 5.25 to 1.0; and - after a Financial Covenant Election (and up to the commencement of an Investment Grade Period), a consolidated senior secured leverage ratio covenant rather than the consolidated total leverage ratio covenant, which is the ratio of consolidated senior secured debt to consolidated EBITDA, of not more than 3.75 to 1.0.

-Antero Midstream was in compliance with such covenants and ratios as of December 31, 2015 and December 31, 2016.
+Antero Midstream was in compliance with the applicable covenants and ratios as of December 31, 2016 and December 31, 2017.

 Antero Senior Notes.
 We have \$1.0 billion of 5.375% senior notes outstanding, which are due November 1, 2021 (the "2021 notes").
 The 2021 notes are unsecured and effectively subordinated to the Credit Facility to the extent of the value of the collateral securing the Credit Facility.
 The 2021 notes rank pari passu to our other outstanding senior notes.
 The 2021 notes are guaranteed by our wholly-owned subsidiaries and certain of our future restricted subsidiaries.
 Interest on the 2021 notes is payable on May 1 and November 1 of each year.
-We may redeem all or part of the 2021 notes at any time at redemption prices ranging from 104.031% currently to 100.00% on or after November 1, 2019.
+We may redeem all or part of the 2021 notes at any time at redemption prices ranging from 102.688% currently to 100.00% on or after November 1, 2019.
 If we undergo a change of control, we may be required to offer to purchase the 2021 notes from the holders at a price equal to 101% of the principal amount of the 2021 notes, plus accrued and unpaid interest.

 We also have \$1.1 billion of 5.125% senior notes outstanding, which are due December 1, 2022 (the "2022 notes").
 The 2022 notes are unsecured and effectively subordinated to the Credit Facility to the extent of the value of the collateral securing the Credit Facility.
 The 2022 notes rank pari passu to our other outstanding senior notes.
 The 2022 notes are guaranteed by our wholly-owned subsidiaries and certain of our future restricted subsidiaries.
 Interest on the 2022 notes is payable on June 1 and December 1 of each year.
-We may redeem all or part of the 2022 notes at any time on or after June 1, 2017 at redemption prices ranging from 103.844% on or after June 1, 2017 to 100.00% on or after June 1, 2020.
-In addition, on or before June 1, 2017, we may redeem up to 35% of the aggregate principal amount of the 2022 notes with the net cash proceeds of certain equity offerings, if certain conditions are met, at a redemption price of 105.125%, plus accrued and unpaid interest.
-At any time prior to June 1, 2017, we may also redeem the 2022 notes, in whole or in part, at a price equal to 100% of the principal amount of the 2022 notes will have the right to require us to repurchase all or a portion of the notes at a price equal to 101% of the principal amount of the 2022 notes, plus accrued and unpaid interest.
+We may redeem all or part of the 2022 notes at any time at redemption prices ranging from 103.844% currently to 100.00% on or after June 1, 2020.
+If we undergo a change of control, the holders of the 2022 notes will have the right to require us to repurchase all or a portion of the notes at a price equal to 101% of the principal amount of the 2022 notes, plus accrued and unpaid interest.